-At AGL Arts is important in our Education programs and activities: We offer a wide variety of arts and cultural activities and programs, Culture is Art builds creativity and creative minds.
+At AGL Culture and Arts is important in our Education programs and activities: We offer a wide variety of arts and cultural activities and programs, Culture is Art builds creativity and creative minds.
 Artist create music, paintings, architecture, philosophy, books, movies, and computer design.
 Engineers have to be half mathematicians and half artist.
 Learning art form a historical perspective that helps people to understand their ancestry, history and culture the people once lived in.
 We visually see how art has evolved from paintings, architecture, music, to even the evolution from the abacus to the computer.

 Creativity is a valuable skill that anyone should work to improve and learn “How to Build a Creative Mind That Will Never Run Out of New Ideas” Creativity isn’t just for artists, musicians, or filmmakers anymore, it’s for everyone.
 We have plenty of new information being shared every day, but the key is applying this information in new and productive ways, with our programs its so important to build creative minds.
 Creativity is a governing force in humanity, an innate function of the mind, it is, at its essence, the outward expression of an inward thought or emotion.
 Two hindrances that can limit our creativity are: an internal barrier that limits the imagination and inspiration, and an external barrier that limits the expression or presentation of the creativity.

 Human-centered: One very important perspective to creativity is the human-centered perspective, we look at the creation from the perspective of the consumer or end-user.
 What type of person are we creating for?
 How will they interact with our product?
 What problems might they have with it – and how can we fix the problems?
 To answer these questions, we use empathy, stepping inside other people’s minds and seeing our product through their eyes.
 The best way to step into our consumer’s mindset is to observe them as they interact with our product, as well as ask plenty of questions to help reveal their inner thought process.